 It is generally recommended that all dogs and cats be tested for heartworm disease prior to administration of a heartworm preventive.
 Several medications are available to prevent heartworm disease in dogs and cats, and some can also protect your cat or dog against fleas and other types of worms.
-The medications come in various forms, including daily and monthly tablets and chewables, as well as monthly topicals and twice a year injectibles.

 There is no vaccine for heartworm disease.
 Talk with your veterinarian about testing and the appropriate preventive treatment to help keep your best friend safe from heartworm disease.

 Updated: April 5, 2021